Himbeeren und Brombeere

 • from the supplier warehouse to the production facility

-• from production to the main warehouse
+• from production to main warehouse

 • from the main warehouse to the distribution warehouse

-• from packaging production to product production where ingredients and packaging come together
+• from packaging production to product production, where ingredients and packaging come together